Pre-OCI programs and direct applications can give you a head start, especially when firm portals open before January. Here's how to decide.

 Pre-OCI programs are early interview opportunities that happen before the formal OCI process begins.
-Some law schools host their own (often called "early interview weeks"), and some firms run independent programs where students can apply directly.
+Some law schools host their own early interview programs, and some firms run independent programs where students can apply directly.

 The appeal is obvious: you get a shot at offers before OCI even starts.